• Menu

 The melt-and-pour soap base in this soap makes it easy to create a lovely nourishing soap bar.
 With melt and pour soap, all you need to do is chop it up and heat it and then you can add the other ingredients.
 It is so quick and easy to use.
 When making soap you can use a silicone mould for bars in whatever design you choose, or a silicon soap mould with wooden box.

-The silicone moulds I used are a standard bar size, but you can go smaller or larger too if you have a mould you prefer, just figure for the size as you make the recipe.
+The silicone moulds I used are a standard bar size, but you can go smaller or larger too if you have a mould you prefer, just change the recipe for the size as you make the recipe.

 The essential oils used all bring their own set of health benefits to the soap, as well as the great scents of course.
 You have a range of benefits here from being anti-bacterial to great for keeping the skin healthy.